V2RetroComputing/v2c-firmware/README.md

 29 VGA V-Sync
 ```

-Rev1 Prototypes will have the following pinout:
+Rev1 Prototypes are slated to have the following pinout:
 ```
  0 LED 0
  1 LED 1